enso-org/enso/docs/language-server/protocol-language-server.md

   code: string;
   /** Explanation given by the AI model why it needs an extra information. */
   reason: string;
+  /**
+   * The id of the visualization being executed.
+When evaluated, the
+   * visualization update will contain the result of the executed expression.
+   */
+  visualizationId: UUID;
 }
 ```